FloridaIslandNFT/.github/whitepaper.md

    - **Assignment**: Randomly assigned to 1 token among the 1,000 minted.

 2. **Revenue Boost (5 Tokens)** :rocket:

    - **Benefit**: Access to an additional 5% revenue pool generated monthly, shared equally among the 5 boost tokens.
 Each receives 20% of that bonus pool.
    - **Assignment**: Randomly assigned to 5 tokens among the 1,000 minted.

+3. **Event Discount Boost (5 Tokens)** :tada:
+   - **Benefit**: Grants the holder a 15% discount on any special event hosted on the island—covering weddings, corporate functions, team-building activities, or family gatherings.
+Each holder can invite up to 40 guests to share in this exclusive experience.
+   - **Assignment**: Randomly assigned to 5 tokens among the 1,000 minted.

 ---